 Chalkboards are a staple of farmhouse style homes, but they really add a cozy vibe to any space.

 There are tons of easy ways to transform any wall into a chalkboard.
-You can buy chalkboard wall decals, or paint with chalkboard paint.
+You can buy chalkboard wall decals, or paint an oversized mirror with chalkboard paint.
 If you’re up to it, you can even transform an existing frame into a chalkboard surface.

 The best thing about chalkboards, is that you can change them up with every season.
 Try adding one in the entryway, or your kitchen for a one of a kind look that will get lots of attention.